Thiago-Schwann/Duplicate-File-Remover/README.md

 # Duplicate-File-Remover
-Um simples aplicativo em Python com interface gráfica (Tkinter), desenvolvido juntamente com a equipe de estagiários do TJSP para identificar e excluir arquivos duplicados em uma pasta.
-Utiliza SHA-256 para verificação de duplicidade e processamento em segundo plano com threads para melhor desempenho.
+A simple Python application with a graphical interface (Tkinter), developed in collaboration with the TJSP intern team to identify and delete duplicate files in a folder.
+It uses SHA-256 for duplicate verification and runs in the background using threads for better performance.

-# 📌 Recursos
+# 📌 Features

-✅ Interface gráfica intuitiva (Tkinter)
+✅ Intuitive graphical interface (Tkinter)

-✅ Verificação de duplicatas via hash SHA-256
+✅ Duplicate verification using SHA-256 hash

-✅ Execução em segundo plano para melhor desempenho
+✅ Background processing for improved performance

-✅ Exclusão automatizada de arquivos duplicados
+✅ Automated deletion of duplicate files

-# ⚙️ Funcionamento
+# ⚙️ How it works

-1. Selecione uma pasta contendo arquivos.
+1. Select a folder containing files.

-2. O programa verificará arquivos duplicados com base no tamanho e hash SHA-256.
+2. The program scans for duplicate files based on size and SHA-256 hash.

-3. Exibe os arquivos duplicados encontrados.
+3. Displays the detected duplicate files.

-4. Exclui automaticamente os arquivos duplicados.
+4. Automatically deletes duplicate files

-# 🛠️ Tecnologias Utilizadas
+# 🛠️ Technologies Used

 1. Python